 Yes, baking soda cleans grout.
 While you can use many cleaning tools to clean grout, baking soda is the easiest and most effective cleaning tool in your pantry.
 You can use baking soda alone without using other substances.
 But if the grout is too dirty, you might need to add a compound to mix it with baking soda.

-How does Baking Soda Work to Clean Grout?
+How Does Baking Soda Clean Grout?

 Baking soda helps clean organic compounds like dirt, mold, stains, and grease.
 Also, the mineral properties of baking soda make it a gentle abrasive that helps clean the tiles or grout without scratches.